glennhenry/cs-notes/docs/database-system/03-database-model/database-model.md

 #### E/R Model

 **Entity-Relationship (E/R) Model** is a representation of database structure in a diagram called **ER diagram**.
-ER consists of three elements :
+ER consists of three elements:

-- **Entity sets** : Entity is a distinct and identifiable object, concept, or thing in the real world or in the domain being modeled.
+- **Entity sets**: Entity is a distinct and identifiable object, concept, or thing in the real world or in the domain being modeled.
 An entity sets is a collection of similar entities.
 In a student dataset, a student is an entity, some set of students is an entity sets.
-- **Attributes** : Attributes are the properties or characteristics that is associated within an entity set.
+- **Attributes**: Attributes are the properties or characteristics that is associated within an entity set.
 Student entity set might include name, major, or date of birth.
-- **Relationships** : Relationships describe the associations between two or more entity sets.
+- **Relationships**: Relationships describe the associations between two or more entity sets.
 They represent how entities from different sets are related to each other.

   Relationships can have **cardinality constraints** that indicate the number of instances of one entity set that are associated with instances of another entity set.
 Cardinality constraints include one-to-one (1:1), one-to-many (1:N), and many-to-many (N:M) relationships.

 ##### ER Diagram

 ![ER diagram of movie database](./er-diagram.png)
-Source : Book page 128
+Source: Book page 128

-In the diagram :
+In the diagram:

 - Entity sets are represented by rectangles.
 - Attributes are represented by ovals.